Compare and RecycleSanta hat

 Avoid overcharging

 Industry’s advice is to keep your battery charge at 20-80% on a daily basis so the battery cell inside your phone goes through its capacity of 500 charge cycles as slowly as possible.
 With modern software capabilities, iPhones and Samsung Galaxy have built-in features to regulate this and cap charge at 85%.
-It is recommended to take advantage of these to maintain battery health and it’s beneficial to use battery saving modes when needed, rather than letting the battery drain completely.
+Whether or not your phone is one of the top models on the market for best battery life, you should take advantage of power optimising settings regardless, if you want to keep your phone longer.

 Monitor what’s draining your battery